next tourney

 Carcassonne World Championship

-The current national Carcassonne champion of each country will be invited to take part in the Carcassonne World Championship Finals.
-Each player may participate only in ONE national championship per tournament season (with the exception of the MSO online tournament).
-In principle only someone who either has the appropriate nationality or lives permanently in the organizing country may participate there.
-If exceptions to this rule being made by a national tournament organizer (which happenes sometimes) the corresponding player is not allowed to play in the finals and the next ranked player who fulfills the requirements will be invited instead.
+• The national champions of each participating country.
+If the winner cannot attend or has already qualified, then the runner-up may attend in their place.
+Each player may participate in only ONE national championship per tournament season.
+In principle only someone who either has the appropriate nationality or lives temporarily / permanently in the organizing country may participate there.
+This last condition should prohibit "tournament tourists" taking part in a national championship.
+If unauthorized exceptions to this rule are being made by a national tournament organizer, the corresponding player is not permitted to qualify for the World Championship through this tournament and the next ranked player who fulfills the requirements will be invited instead.

 Rules of the Final